 Not, why I blog occasionally.
 We all do that.
 Why I. Blog.
 Every.
 Day.
 (Actually, every working day, only M-F, not weekends).

 Simple answer: inspired by Fred Wilson.
 He has been blogging every day since “forever” (not actually forever, but I cannot remember when he was not blogging every day).
-I have been blogging every day since August 2014 (just over 6 months as I write).
+I have been blogging every day since 29 June 2014 (about 9 months ago, for the record here is that first post).

-I call the blog Daily Fintech, because I have now done it daily for 6 months and think it is sustainable.
+I call the blog Daily Fintech, because I have now done it daily for nearly 9 months and think it is sustainable.

 - Passion.
 I happen to love my subject.
 The Fintech revolution in Financial Services is, to me, endlessly fascinating.
 OK, I know that not that many people think it is as interesting as I do and that’s fine.
 I want to connect with those who also find it fascinating, wherever they are.